MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/ssmp-monitoring-modes.md

     To workaround this issue, decrease intervals for both the **MSSQL: Generic Monitoring Pool Watcher Discovery** discovery and the **Discover All Management Servers Pool Watcher** discovery to force them to run right away, then restore the previous value.

     Once connection is established, you can view and edit properties of the instance.
-To view properties, select the instance and click **Edit Instance**.
+To view properties, select an instance and click **Edit Instance**.

     ![Editing instance configuration](./media/ssmp/editing-instance-configuration.png)